mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 * `reference_hour_of_day` - (Optional) UTC Hour of day between 0 and 23, inclusive, representing which hour of the day that Atlas takes snapshots for backup policy items.
 * `reference_minute_of_hour` - (Optional) UTC Minutes after `reference_hour_of_day` that Atlas takes snapshots for backup policy items.
 Must be between 0 and 59, inclusive.
 * `restore_window_days` - (Optional) Number of days back in time you can restore to with point-in-time accuracy.
 Must be a positive, non-zero integer.
 * `update_snapshots` - (Optional) Specify true to apply the retention changes in the updated backup policy to snapshots that Atlas took previously.

+  **Note** This parameter is not updated on return from API

 * `policy_item_hourly` - (Optional) Hourly policy item
 * `policy_item_daily` - (Optional) Daily policy item
 * `policy_item_weekly` - (Optional) Weekly policy item